Arts

 Painting on a wall, clean shapes of various vibrant colours.

 Typical for the artistic work of Florian Nährer (born 1976 in St. Pölten, lives and works in St. Pölten) are clear, contrasting colours and geometric shapes.
 Having grown up with the music and films of the 1980s and 1990s, which serve as a constant point of reference, the artist works primarily in the media of painting, drawing and sculpture.
 As a source ofrefreshment and as an antidepressant –that’s how Florian Nährer’s pictures come across to us, but it would be limited to understand his art only in the mood-lifting or decorative sense.
 A myriad of questions lies behind it, which is also alluded to by the exhibition title “BENEATH”.
 In addition to his studies in painting, Florian Nährer also completed studies in theology –his art is an outstretched hand inviting viewers to discover and understand the larger connections of human existence and faith.
-(Text, Art Curator: Dr. Lisa Ortner-Kreil)
+(Text: Dr. Lisa Ortner-Kreil, Art Curator)

 48th exhibition: Wolfgang Flad